Alexis3857/The-Seven-Deadly-Sins-Datamine/README.md

 # The Seven Deadly Sins Datamine

-Program to download and exports new update's assets of the japanese version of The Seven Deadly Sins Grand Cross
+Program to download and exports new update's assets of any version of The Seven Deadly Sins Grand Cross

 ## Usage